 A first course in linear algebra for students in mathematics, science and engineering.
-Topics include: systems of linear equations, matrices, determinants, vectors and vector spaces, linear transformations, eigenvalues and determinants, vectors and vector spaces, linear transformations, and eigenvectors.
+Topics include: systems of linear equations, matrices, determinants, vectors and vector spaces, linear transformations, eigenvalues and eigenvectors.
 Applications will be considered with emphasis on numerical methods.
 Computers and/or graphing calculators will be integrated as appropriate.
 Class: 3 hours per week.
-Prerequisite: MATH 192.
+Prerequisites: MATH 192 and C or better in ENG 111.
 [L,N] (Fa, odd years) 3 credits